jobindjohn/vivaplus_v0.2/documentation/docs/contributor-guide/01-how-to-contribute.md

 The Bibtex file can be found in the `/documentation` root directory: `viva-refs.bib`

 Please do not rewrite the whole Bibtex file as it is version controlled.
 You can either manually append Bibtex entries or use a Bibtex manager.
 Recommended Bibtex manager : [Jabref](https://www.jabref.org/)

+#### MkDocs **Material** Theme

+To install the material theme using pip:

+`pip install mkdocs-material`

+!!!
+Note
+    If you are required to upgrade mkdocs to use this theme, please upgrade to a version `1.0` using `pip install 'mkdocs==1.0'`.
+This is because the `mkdocs-bibtex` extension that we use for bibliography seems to have compatibility issues with the latest release of `mkdocs`